ebu/radiodns-manager/LightweightPlugitProxy/README.md

 The file `test_proxy_plugit.py` tests the general PlugIt proxy functionalities required to run a minimal PlugIt proxy.

-## CI
-Currently CI integration with CircleCI ensure that tests passes before submitting any pull requests.

 ## Deployment
 ### Building Docker image
-You can use the `ioannisnoukakis9390/platform-proxy.open.radio` docker image directly into you production stack.
+You can use the `ebutech/platform-proxy.open.radio` docker image directly into you production stack.
 However if you wish to build the image yourself this can be achieved by running the following command:

     docker build -t <docker hub orga/account>/<name of the image>:<tag>